wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 Version: 1.1
 License: GPLv2 or later

-#1 attention-grabbing animation ads that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!
+Create attention-grabbing animation ads that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!

 == Description ==